Code-Institute-Submissions/https-github.com-OskarJ1993-Project1/README.md

 # Bar & Grill

 ## Purpose of the Project
-The goal of this project is to design a website for our bar and grill that offers customers an easy and convenient way to access information about our menu, specials and events.
+The goal of this project is to design a website for our bar and grill that offers customers an easy and convenient way to access information about our menu and events.

 ## User Stories
 - As a customer, I want to be able to view the menu on the website, so I can decide what to order.